NeroReflex/Gishiki/Documentation/docs/usage/database/models.md

 }
 ```

 As you can see it is really simple to map a database table inside a PHP class.
 This brings you many advantages, many of them are:

    - No hand-writte SQL
    - Data storage engine abstraction
-   - Easy RDBMS migration
+   - Easy DBMS migration
    - Rapid development
    - Better logical organization of your data
    - Easy data management